Top Charlotte Criminal Defense Attorneys

 Rankings are determined independently based on public information and editorial research.

-Leading Charlotte Defense Attorneys for DWI, Felony, and Federal Cases
+Leading Charlotte Criminal Lawyers for DWI, Drug & Federal Charges

 Screenshot of the Powers Law Firm PA Website